Solstice Advanced Materials, Inc. research snapshot

 SOLS AI Trading Strategy Framework

 The SOLS AI trading strategy is a rules-based research framework, not personalized advice.
-Because the company is negotiating a large cash-and-stock acquisition, every setup should include position sizing, gap risk, merger-calendar review, and a predefined maximum loss.
+Because the company is pursuing a large cash-and-stock acquisition, every setup should include position sizing, gap risk, merger-calendar review, and a predefined maximum loss.

 Trend-following setup